 Spro Cave in Oslo – Spro Gruve Location

-Spro cave is located in Nesoddtangen peninsula, which is just a short trip from Oslo.
+Spro Cave is located on the Nesoddtangen peninsula, which is just a short trip from Oslo.

 Take a ferry from Aker Brygge to Nesoddtangen.
 It takes only 25 minutes, and you can use your normal bus/T-bane ticket on it.
 Then you can take bus 575 to Nodre Spro.
 From there, walk to the cave.